Why Beeswax? The Benefits of Beeswax Candles?

 Beeswax candles are very special and have been valued for hundreds of years.
-They are a gift from the honey bees who produce beeswax naturally.
-Beeswax is unique because it can be used in its natural state for candle making.
 Let’s dig into the benefits of beeswax candles.
 I think you will find them compelling.
 And, you just might rethink your candle shopping tendencies.

 Yes, there are several major differences between candles made from beeswax vs paraffin.
 There is a reason those paraffin tealight candles are so cheap at the discount stores.

 Paraffin is easily available and thus – cheap.
 It is actually an oil-based petroleum by-product.
 Paraffin candles contain artificial dyes, synthetic fragrances and other toxic chemicals.

 Many of these chemicals are added to this toxic crude oil sludge to make it look and smell attractive.